+In the case of S-EAS overload or maintenance, the S-EAS includes list of UEs for which ACR is required in the Selected T-EAS declaration message to the S-EES to indicate S-EES to perform ACR for UEs in the group.

 5. If the T-EES is different than the S-EES and the EEC Context at the S-EES is not stale, the S-EES initiates EEC Context Push relocation with the T-EES as described in clause 8.9.2.3.
 Otherwise, if the T-EES is the same as the S-EES, EEC Context Push relocation is skipped.

 6. Based on the T-EAS selection information received from the S-EAS, the S-EES sends the target information notification to the EEC as described in clause 8.8.3.5.3.
 The selected T-EES may be included in the target information and the ACID which corresponds to the selected target EAS is included in the notification sent to the EEC as described in clause 8.8.3.5.3.

+If ACR is initiated for a list of UEs, the S-EES sends the ACR information notification (Target information notification) message to EEC for the identified UEs.

 NOTE 4: Step 6 can be performed after step 4.
 The S-EES can send target information notification to the EEC immediately after having the target information in order to avoid EEC to initiate another ACR with the same identity.